Skip to main content

 enable_tables_fallback bool, default value is false

-Enables advanced table processing algorithm that supports very large and complex tables.
+Enables advanced table processing algorithm that supports large and complex tables.

 fullwidth_punctuation bool (optional), default value is null